thomasjlew/chanceDPA/README.md

 To set a different probability constraint on obstacle collision, simply change the parameter delta (0.01 would correspond to 1% of chance of hitting an obstacle using an optimal policy).

 ## Further work
 -  Implementing Brent's method for efficient interval computation for lambdas.
-The convergence rate is currently not optimal, although it  (for this path planning problem).
+The convergence rate is currently not optimal, although the solution meets the final chance constraint.
 ## References
 - [1] M. Ono, M. Pavone, Y. Kuwata and J. Balaram, "Chance-constrained dynamic programming with application to risk-aware robotic space exploration", Autonomous Robots, 2015.
 - [2] D.P.
 Bertsekas, "Dynamic Programming and Optimal Control", Vol. I, 3rd edition, 2005, 558 pages.